-AP PsychologyDESE CODE #04254 ASPEN CODE #02441Level: Advanced PlacementCredit: 1.0 (Full Year)Successful completion of history requirements for graduation and teacher recommendation.The Advanced Placement Psychology course is part of a national program that allows students to earn the opportunity for college credit upon successful completion of the class by receiving a grade of 3, 4, or 5 on the College Board exam in May of each school year.
+Successful completion of history requirements for graduation and teacher recommendation.

+The Advanced Placement Psychology course is part of a national program that allows students to earn the opportunity for college credit upon successful completion of the class by receiving a grade of 3, 4, or 5 on the College Board exam in May of each school year.
 The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
-They also learn about the ethics and methods psychologists use in their science and practice.

-within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.
 Areas covered include: history of psychology; research methods; biological bases of behavior; sensation and perception; cognitive psychology; physical, social and emotional development; abnormal behavior and therapies; social psychology; and gender differences.